 Also, in the past they had tried to make up their own “sources”, linking websites ihealthjournal.com, wondersinscience.com, and also didehydroepiandrosterone.info (all of which are no longer available).

-The last website had expired some time later – and someone recreated it to expose Pherlure’s shady business etiquette
+The last website had expired some time later – and someone recreated it to expose their very sketchy business etiquette

-As you can see, Pherlure has lost ALL credibility as a serious pheromone product.
+As you can see, they have lost ALL credibility as a serious pheromone product.

-If you we’re looking for a Pherlure review, I hope you can see through their lies by now and avoid buying from them.
+If you we’re looking for a review on Pherlure, I hope you can see through their lies by now and avoid buying from them.